KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/create-a-default-smart-chain.md

 Furthermore, a key purpose of the Komodo blockchain is to create features and functions that facilitate and enhance your development experience.
 Information regarding these enhancements is available throughout this documentation.

-In addition, since you are building on a Komodo-based blockchain, you have easy access to our multi-coin wallet and atomic-swap powered decentralized exchange, [AtomicDEX](../../../basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.html#why-is-atomicdex-special), the Antara development framework and modules, our decentralized-ICO software, and our future upgrades.
+In addition, since you are building on a Komodo-based blockchain, you have easy access to our multi-coin wallet and atomic-swap powered decentralized exchange through the [Komodo DeFi Framework](../../../basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.html#why-is-atomicdex-special), the Antara development framework and modules, our decentralized-ICO software, and our future upgrades.

 ## Example commands